att-comdev/valet/ostro_listener/README.md

 ## Uninstallation

 Activate a virtual environment (venv) first if necessary.
-Uninstallation uses the same command regardless of development or production mode.

-Disable ostro-listener as a service, then uninstall the python package:
+Disable ostro-listener as a service, then uninstall:

 ```bash
 $ sudo update-rc.d ostro-listener disable